juanbarbosa/spring_boot_oauth2_server/OAuth2_Server_For_DevPrototyping_APIs/Readme.md

-# Hello Internet
+# Hello Again Internet
-Updated code to work with spring-boot-starter-parent version 2.1.4.RELEASE Since I couldn't get it to work as is in my Spring Tool Suite 4 environment as is.
+Updated code to work with spring-boot-starter-parent version 2.1.4.RELEASE Since I couldn't get it to work as presented in the book in my Spring Tool Suite 4 environment as is.

 Example taken from Chapter 7 of the book Spring Microservices in Action by John Carnell.
 Published by Manning.
 Code has been slightly updated and from what is on his github page